WaRtr0/francinette-image/SECURITY.md

 ## Spotted a Bug?

 Hey there!
 If you stumble upon a security bug in the installer, it is crucial to warn me.
-We want to keep our dev environment squeaky clean, right?
+I think, we all want to keep our development environment squeaky clean, right?
 But if you find the bug in Francinette itself, you gotta reach out to [xicodomingues](https://github.com/xicodomingues).

 ### How to Report a Bug?